icylace/deep-into-the-code/Haskell/README.md

 to compile-on-the-fly and execute the `haskell.hs` file.
 If successful, it should result in the simple output of `Hello world!`.

 The other files are not meant to be run directly.
 Instead, they're intended to be loaded from within the GHCi REPL environment.
-While remaining in the same directory, open up GHCi by running:
+While remaining in the same directory, open up GHCi by running

 ```shell
 stack ghci
 ```

-Then use GHCi's load command, `:l` (short for `:load`), to load a file into the REPL:
+then use GHCi's load command, `:l` (short for `:load`), to load a file into the REPL:

 ```shell
 :l 01-comments